 You’ll also participate in internships designed to promote career readiness or preparation for graduate education in areas such as sports medicine, strength and conditioning, personal training and clinical research.
 As a UHart student, you’ll have opportunities to work with the University’s Division I athletic teams in these internships.

 After completing the B.S. in Exercise Science, you’ll be qualified to sit for exams for professional certification through several organizations listed below.
-Once approved, the B.S. in Exercise Science will also be the undergraduate pathway to the combined BS/Doctor of Physical Therapy (DPT) degree program at the University of Hartford.
+The B.S. in Exercise Science is also the undergraduate pathway to the combined BS/Doctor of Physical Therapy (DPT) degree program at the University of Hartford.

 The B.S. in Exercise Science is a 121-credit program.
 A sample of courses is listed below; see the course catalog for the complete list of requirements.